-Generally, modal identification is using curve-fitting a theoretical expression to the actual measured FRF data.
+Generally, modal identification involves curve-fitting a theoretical model to the measured FRF data.
 However, there are multiple levels of complexity, from fitting of a single resonance, to fitting a complete curve encompassing several resonances and working on a set of many FRF plots all obtained from the same structure.